 \section{Introduction}

-We prove existence and uniqueness for second-order Hamilton-Jacobi equations with viability-theoretical methods.
+We { establish a comparison principle and} existence for second-order Hamilton--Jacobi equations with viability-theoretical methods.
 To this end, we introduce the notion of mean viability in an appropriate setting.
-Roughly speaking, a pair $(v,K)$ is mean viable if there exists some control $a$ such that $\Mean [v(t,X^a)]\in K$ for all $t\in\R_+$.
-Here, $v$ is some function, $K$ some set, and $X^a$ solves some controlled stochastic differential equation.
+Roughly speaking, a pair $(v,K)$ is mean viable if there is a control $a$ such that $\Mean [v(t,X^a)]\in K$ for all $t\in\R_+$.
+Here, $v$ is a function, $K$ a set, and $X^a$ solves a controlled stochastic differential equation.
 Mean viability theorems, which provide necessary and sufficient criteria for mean viability, are main contributions of this paper.
-Next, we consider (path-dependent) Hamilton-Jacobi-Bellman (HJB) equations of the form
+Next, we consider (path-dependent) Hamilton--Jacobi--Bellman (HJB) equations of the form

 together with terminal conditions of the form $u(T,\cdot)=h$ on $C(\R_+,\R^d)$.
-Generalized sub- and supersolutions are defined via certain lower and upper directional derivatives (contingent-type derivatives).
-Using our mean viability theorems, we establish existence and a comparison principle for generalized semisolutions to \eqref{E:Intro:HJB}.
+Generalized sub- and supersolutions are defined via certain upper and lower directional derivatives.
+Using our mean viability theorems, we { prove comparison and} existence for generalized semisolutions. { Finally, we introduce notions of smooth and viscosity solutions and provide connections to our previously defined generalized solutions.
+This yields a comparison principle for viscosity solutions.}